-So in honor of my Thin Mint selling (and eating) days, and since it’s now March, which makes all things green and mint really popular, I caved and made a big giant Chocolate Mint Skillet Cookie/Brownie thing.
+So in honor of my Thin Mint selling (and eating) days, and since it’s now March, which makes all things green and mint really popular, I caved and made a big giant Chocolate Mint Skillet Cookie (it’s really like a brownie).

-I used a large 12″ iron skillet for the recipe below.
+- I used a large 12-inch iron skillet for the recipe below.
+If cooking in a different size skillet or different type of baking pan, adjust the cook time accordingly.
 You can easily split the dough up into separate pans or baking dishes, but be careful to adjust and monitor cook times accordingly as well.

 - 12 tablespoons unsalted butter

 - 12 ounces Andes Creme de Menthe Chips (or chopped Andes Creme de Menthe Thins)